TracyChacon/Projects-freeCodeCamp.org/reference.md

 Note that the span element is also acceptable for use with icons.

-Use Font Awesome to add a thumbs-up icon to your like button by giving it an i element with the classes fas and fa-thumbs-up.
-Make sure to keep the text Like next to the icon.
+Use Font Awesome to add a thumbs-up icon to your like button by giving it an `i` element with the classes `fas` and `fa-thumbs-up`.
+Make sure to keep the text `Like` next to the icon.

 Tests
 Waiting:You should add an i element with the classes fas and fa-thumbs-up.
 Waiting:Your fa-thumbs-up icon should be located within the Like button.
 Waiting:Your i element should be nested within your button element.
 Waiting:Your icon element should have a closing tag.

+#### Add Font Awesome Icons to all of our Buttons

+Font Awesome is a convenient library of icons.
+These icons can be web fonts or vector graphics.
+These icons are treated just like fonts.
+You can specify their size using pixels, and they will assume the font size of their parent HTML elements.

+Use Font Awesome to add an `info-circle` icon to your info button and a trash icon to your delete button.

+Note: The span element is an acceptable alternative to the i element for the directions below.

+Tests
+Waiting:You should add a <i class="fas fa-info-circle"></i> within your info button element.
+Waiting:You should add a <i class="fas fa-trash"></i> within your delete button element.
+Waiting:Each of your i elements should have a closing tag and <i class="fas fa-thumbs-up"></i> is in your like button element.